-The original Canon EOS 6D, introduced way back in 2012, was an affordable entry point to full-frame photography.
-It has, however, been showing its age and fans have been clamouring for a replacement.
+UPDATED 21/11/2018: The original Canon EOS 6D, introduced all the way back in 2012, was an affordable entry point to full-frame photography.
+However, it has started showing its age and fans have been clamouring for a replacement for a while.

-And it’s here.
-The long-awaited EOS 6D Mark II is better than its predecessor in practically every way, from its sensor to its ISO range, from its autofocus system to continuous shooting mode.
+Its new iteration, the long-awaited EOS 6D Mark II, is an improvement over its predecessor in practically every way, from its sensor and its ISO range, to its upgraded autofocus system and continuous shooting mode.

 Not surprisingly, however, it’s also considerably more expensive than the model it replaces.
 So the question is whether these multiple improvements justify the price hike.
 It also puts the EOS 6D Mark II up against some noticeably tougher competition.

 1. The 6D II is scarcely larger than an enthusiast level APS-C DSLR, but packs in a lot of smart features.

 2. The vari-angle rear touchscreen makes the most of Canon’s fast Dual Pixel CMOS AF in Live View mode.

 3. There’s only one SD card slot, where rival cameras in this price bracket have two.
 The 6D II doesn’t shoot 4K video, either.

 4. The rounded contours and efficient button layout make the 6D II a great camera to use.

 The EOS 6D Mark II’s brand-new 26.2-megapixel sensor is a significant improvement in resolution on the old model’s 20.2 megapixels, and more in line with rival cameras from Nikon and Sony.